AlexandraEL9/MS1-dock9bar/README.md

 ### Chrome's DevTools Audit Report

 The Google Page-speed Services were used to assess the accessibiity of the project to ensure the site met expected accessible standards on desktop and mobile.

+- In early development of the site, the site used two shades of green as opposed to blue.
+Through testing while coding, it became apparent that these colours did not work well from an accessibility standpoint as there was not enouth contrast.
+As part of the iterative process, I changed my scheme from green to blues which offered better contrast and accessibility.

 ![Google Page-Speed Insights Desktop](/docs/testing/page-speed-desktop.png)
 ![Google Page-Speed Insights Mobile](/docs/testing/page-speed-mobile.png)